camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 There could be multiple reasons why you are not seeing any process in the **Processes** tab:

 - There is no process deployed to your environment.
-- For Self-Managened environments permissions to start a process are managed in [Identity](docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md) and your user probably doesn't have privileges to start any process on Tasklist.
+- For Self-Managed environments, permissions to start a process are managed in [Identity](docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md).
+It is likely your user doesn't yet have privileges to start processes on Tasklist.

 For all the above scenarios, contact your administrator to understand why no processes are displayed.